labelle/evo-code-block/README.md

 > Contains an example of an html section wrapped with the identifer needed.

 #### codeblock.js
-> Conatins the javascript needed to put the code into the codeblock on page load.
+> Contains the javascript needed to put the code into the codeblock on page load.

 #### codeblock-style.css
 > Contains the styles used